British Columbia Ambulance Service

 The British Columbia Ambulance Service (BCAS) is an ambulance service that provides emergency medical response for the province of British Columbia, Canada.
 BCAS is one of the largest providers of emergency medical services in North America.
-The fleet consists of more than 500 ground ambulances operating from 183 stations across the province along with 80 support vehicles.
+The fleet consists of 658 ground ambulances operating from 183 stations across the province along with 283 non-transport support vehicles.
 Additionally, BCAS provides inter-facility patient transfer services in circumstances where a patient needs to be moved between health care facilities for treatment.
 BCAS also operates a medical evacuation program that utilizes both fixed-wing and rotary aircraft.

 History

-Prior to 1974, ambulance services in British Columbia was provided by a mixture of volunteer ambulance brigades, fire departments, funeral homes, and private operators.
+Prior to 1974, ambulance services in British Columbia were provided by a mixture of volunteer ambulance brigades, fire departments, funeral homes, and private operators.
 As a result of recommendations made by the Foulkes Commission's report on health care, titled "Health Security for British Columbians" released in 1973, the Government of British Columbia created the Emergency Health Services Commission (EHSC), which in turn created the BC Ambulance Service on July 4, 1974.
+On March 13, 2013, the Emergency Health Services Commission (EHSC) was renamed BC Emergency Health Services (BCEHS) and placed under the jurisdiction of the Provincial Health Services Authority.
+In July of 2021, in response to the events of the 2021 Heat Dome, B.C.
+Health Minister Adrian Dix created a separate board of directors for BCEHS, with the board reporting directly to the B.C Minister of Health.

 Organization

 BCAS is managed by British Columbia Emergency Health Services (BCEHS), which is under the jurisdiction of the Provincial Health Services Authority (PHSA).
-The operating budget for BCEHS in 2020 was $560 million.
-Prior to 2013, BCAS was a bona fide Public Safety Agency, but with the move to BCEHS became a health care agency, resulting in significant operational, regulatory and practical changes that significantly impacted its functionality.
+The operating budget for BCEHS in 2023 was $766 million.

 There are 183 ambulance stations in British Columbia, including the transfer fleet.
-As of 2018, the BCAS employs 4,750 part-time and full-time paramedics and dispatchers.
-This includes management and administrative employees in the BCAS.
+As of 2024, the BCAS employs 5040 part-time and full-time paramedics and dispatchers.
 Dispatch centres are located in Kamloops, Vancouver, and Victoria.

 The Emergency Medical Assistants Licensing Board is an independent regulatory body responsible for licensing paramedics.